yifnzhao/CentTracker/README.md

 TODO:REDA (if there is installation/requirments for matlab scripts that you use.)

 ### Install Fiji
 Detailed instructions can be found [here](https://imagej.net/Fiji).
-The version used for our experiments is [REDA: could you fill this in?].
+The version used for our experiments is 1.52v.